JosiahJack/Citadel/README.md

 # Citadel

 ### News
-Wishing you all a Merry Christmas!!

-Save game system is mostly refactored.
-Working through the testing to resolve the last few bugs with it.
-Tried to have this ready by today, but alas tis not the season for it yet.
+We are in Beta now!
+There a have already been quite a few bugs reported with this public release but here it is: https://github.com/JosiahJack/Citadel/releases/tag/v0.99

-- Sincerely, Josiah 12/25/2022
+- Sincerely, Josiah 3/12/2022

 ### Information
 Version 0.99, as of 12/25/2022